mariadb-corporation/columnstore-ansible-aws/README.md

 1.  `git clone https://github.com/mariadb-corporation/columnstore-ansible.git`
 2.  `cd` into the newly cloned folder
-3.  `cp .tfvars.sample terraform.tfvars` This file contains the values for the variables used in the Terraform configuration.
-4. Edit `terraform.tfvars` and supply your own variable values.
+3.  `./kickstart.sh` This script will help you fill in the required Terraform variables (AWS credentials, distro, etc).
+It will create a `terraform.tfvars` file with the variables you provided.
+4. You can manually edit the `terraform.tfvars` file to change any of the variables that were not set by `kickstart.sh`.
 See `variables.tf` for variable descriptions.
 5.  `terraform init`
 6.  `terraform plan` (Optional)
 7.  `terraform apply --auto-approve`
 8.  `ansible-playbook provision.yml`

+When the playbook completes, it will also create `connect.sh` in the current directory.
+This script will allow you to connect to the created nodes by name (e.g. `./connect.sh mcs1`).

 Further information can be found on our [official deployment guide](https://mariadb.com/docs/deploy/enterprise-multi-columnstore/).